shanghai-lectures/shanghai-lectures.github.io/_pages/programme.md

 * 2020-12-2  09:00 to 11:00 CET
 * *Machine Learning and Deep Learning: a Embodied AI Perspective*
 * Lecturer: Fabio Bonsignorio
-*  Guest lecture by Marija Krusmaa:
+*  Guest lecture by Marija Krusmaa (it might be moved to November 25):
    * TalTech – Tallinn University of Technology, Tallin, Estonia
    * *"Soft bioinspired underwater robotics.
 Small low-cost underwater robots."*